HumanSignal/label-studio/docs/source/guide/api.md

 ### List all projects

 To perform most tasks with the Label Studio API, you must specify the project ID, sometimes referred to as the `pk`.
+If you don't know what your project ID is, you might want to get a list of all projects in Label Studio that you can access.
 See the [List your projects API endpoint documentation](/api#operation/api_projects_list).

 ### Create and set up a project